 Wen focuses her practice on international arbitration matters and international investment disputes.
 She has experience representing clients in ad hoc and institutional arbitrations under the ICC, SCC, LCIA, and UNCITRAL rules.

-As counsel, Wen has represented clients in a variety of jurisdictions throughout Europe and Asia in matters involving the sale of electronics; the pricing, supply, and transportation of liquefied natural gas; and the provision of satellite services in airspace.
-She is also developing her practice as arbitrator and has assisted on an international investment dispute involving government regulation of the sale of tobacco.
+Wen has represented clients in a variety of jurisdictions throughout Europe and Asia in matters involving the sale of electronics; the pricing, supply, and transportation of liquefied natural gas; government regulation of the sale of tobacco; and the provision of satellite services in airspace.

 In addition to her arbitration work, Wen was also part of a team that freed an Azerbaijani journalist from unlawful detention for exposing government corruption in a case before the European Court of Human Rights, and part of team that obtained the first freedom of expression judgment from the African Court on Human and Peoples Rights.